fishyboteso/Tetris/README.md

 [![Play Tetris while fishing in Elderscrolls Online](https://img.youtube.com/vi/Qh1E58Fy0AQ/0.jpg)]( https://www.youtube.com/watch?v=Qh1E58Fy0AQ)

 ### TODO:
+- Pause Message when no keybindings are set
-- Maybe add a preview of the next block
+- Add a preview of the next block
-- Try to add Votans Fisherman as engine
+- Add Votans Fisherman as engine
-- improve simple engine to include blink and pause
+- Improve simple engine to include blink and pause

 ### DONE:
 - Better UI (animation for deleting lines and game over, fade out when hiding, blink when fish is hooked, show "game over" and "pause" label)